 Some of the most popular products are sprays and mouthwashes.
 One key thing when looking at a dry mouth rinse or spray is to avoid any that contain alcohol; they'll make your mouth drier.
-There are products on the market that can help with relief, such as Biotene dry mouth spray.
-This dry mouth remedy works by moisturizing the inside of your mouth with humectants and lubricants.
+There are products on the market that can help with relief, such as Dr. Brite Dry Mouth Spray.

 A common and much recommended dry mouth treatment is to use products that contain xylitol.
 This is a sugar replacement that is known to increase saliva production, while also protecting teeth from decay.
 It's usually found in sugar-free chewing gum, such as the natural xylitol in this ACT dry mouth moisturizing gum.
 Gum itself is known to increase the amount of saliva that you produce, so it's a good idea all around.

 If you're not a fan of chewing gum, or can't use it because you wear dentures or braces, you could also try ACT dry mouth lozenges.
 They are flavored with xylitol and have a soothing mint flavor.